QAston/md-wiki-public/software-eng/python/tools.md

    * `pip install -e .` installs a development version, which will reload changes, use when setup.py is present
    * `pip install -r requirements.txt` if requirements fileis present

+## Pip and python distributions

+- a python distro has builtin modules in form of shared librarires and python code in `Lib`
+   - these modules can be invoked using `python -m <modulename>`
+- pip is installed in the builtin modules directory (usually by default), it's bound to a particular python version
+- `pip install` installs modules in a python installation subdirectories, `site-packages` (libraries) and `Scripts` (executables pointing at libraries)
+   - the `site-packages` are visible to `python -m` (case needs to match) and are globally available for importing when running this python installation
+   - `Scripts` allow directly invoking the executables, but need to be added to $PATH for that to work
+   - `pip list` lists the site-packages but not the builtin modules

+## pip usage

+- `pip freeze` prints requirements.txt with all versions specified

 ### python's "autorun" using siteconfig.py for venv

 - <https://docs.python.org/3/library/site.html>